-Thoma Bravo, as the ultimate general partner of the Thoma Bravo Funds, beneficially owns in the aggregate 52.0% of our issued and outstanding shares of common stock and, after this offering, will beneficially own in the aggregate % of our issued and outstanding shares of common stock, assuming the number of shares offered by the affiliates of Thoma Bravo, as set forth in the section titled "Principal and Selling Stockholders", remains the same (or, if the underwriters' option to purchase additional shares from the selling stockholders is exercised in full, % of our issued and outstanding shares of common stock).
+Thoma Bravo, as the ultimate general partner of the Thoma Bravo Funds, beneficially owns in the aggregate 52.0% of our issued and outstanding shares of common stock and, after this offering, will beneficially own in the aggregate 42.9% of our issued and outstanding shares of common stock, based on the number of shares sold by the affiliates of Thoma Bravo, as set forth in the section titled "Principal and Selling Stockholders" (or, if the underwriters' option to purchase additional shares from the selling stockholders is exercised in full, 41.5% of our issued and outstanding shares of common stock).
 As a result, Thoma Bravo will continue to be able to exert significant influence over our operations and business strategy as well as matters requiring stockholder approval.
 These matters may include:

-- · the composition of our board of directors, which has the authority to direct our business and to appoint and remove our officers; - · approving or rejecting a merger, consolidation or other business combination; - raising future capital; and - amending our charter and bylaws, which govern the rights attached to our common stock.
+- the composition of our board of directors, which has the authority to direct our business and to appoint and remove our officers; - · approving or rejecting a merger, consolidation or other business combination; - raising future capital; and - · amending our charter and bylaws, which govern the rights attached to our common stock.

-Additionally, for so long as Thoma Bravo beneficially owns at least (i) 30% of our outstanding shares of common stock, Thoma Bravo will have the right to designate the chairman of our board of directors and of each committee of our board of directors and the right to nominate a majority of our board of directors (provided that, at such time as we cease to be a controlled company under the NYSE corporate governance standards, which we expect will occur in connection with the completion of this offering, the majority of our board of directors will be "independent" directors, as defined under the rules of the NYSE, and provided further, that, the membership of each committee of our board of directors will comply with the applicable rules of the NYSE); (ii) 20% (but less than 30%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate a number of directors to our board of directors equal to the lowest whole number that is greater than 20% of the total number of directors (but in no event fewer than two directors); (iii) 10% (but less than 20%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate a number of directors to our board of directors equal to the lowest whole number that is greater than 5% of the total number of directors (but in no event fewer than one director); and (iv) 5% (but less than 10%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate one director to our board of directors.
+Additionally, for so long as Thoma Bravo beneficially owns at least (i) 30% of our outstanding shares of common stock, Thoma Bravo will have the right to designate the chairman of our board of directors and of each committee of our board of directors and the right to nominate a majority of our board of directors (provided that, at such time as we cease to be a controlled company under the NYSE corporate governance standards, which will occur in connection with the completion of this offering, the majority of our board of directors will be "independent" directors, as defined under the rules of the NYSE, and provided further, that, the membership of each committee of our board of directors will comply with the applicable rules of the NYSE); (ii) 20% (but less than 30%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate a number of directors; (iii) 10% (but less than 20%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate a number of directors; iii) 10% (but less than 20%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate a number of directors; iii) 10% (but less than 20%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate a number of directors; iii) 10% (but less than 20%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate a number of directors; iii) 10% (but less than 20%) of our outstanding shares of common stock, Thoma Bravo will have the right to nominate a number of directors.
 For so long as Thoma Bravo beneficially owns at least 30% of our outstanding shares of common stock, the directors designated by Thoma Bravo are expected to constitute a majority of each committee of our board of directors, other than the audit committee, and the chairman of each of the committees, other than the audit committee, is expected to be a director designated by Thoma Bravo.